SatchelBearer/steam-id-checker/README.md

 1. Make sure you have python installed, if not download [here](https://www.python.org/downloads/)
 2. Make sure you have requests installed.
 ## Running the script
-1. Download the source code and edit the main.py file under `YOUR_STEAM_API_KEY` Change that to your Steam API key which you can get [here](https://steamcommunity.com/dev/apikey)
+1. Download the source code and edit the main.py file and then change `YOUR_STEAM_API_KEY` to your Steam API key which you can get [here](https://steamcommunity.com/dev/apikey)
-2. After that make sure you have put the ID's you want to check in the ```account_names``` txt file.
+2. After that make sure you have put the IDs you want to check in the ```account_names``` txt file.
 3. When you have done that open the terminal in the folder and write ```py main.py``` or ```py main.py > output.txt``` to get the results in a txt instead.
 4. Profit!